rsvim/rsvim.github.io/docs/manual/configuration/npm_package.md

 Rsvim will resolve the module name by the `"name"` field in `package.json`, no longer by the package's directory name.
 It means you can provide a different directory name.

 Rsvim will resolve the module path by looking into the `package.json` file.

-In this example, the `"syntax"` specifier is resolved to the `syntax/lib/index.js` file.
+In this example, the `"syntax"` specifier is resolved to the `syntax/lib/index.js` file, because `package.json` specifies the entry point with `"exports": {".": "./lib/index.js"}`.